-(1) The rate of pay for services rendered by an expert or consultant cannot exceed the daily equivalent of the maximum rate payable for a senior-level position under 5 U.S.C.
-3109 for PSCs authorized under the Homeland Security Act (HSA) Section 832(1).
-If the services are determined to be necessary due to urgent homeland security needs under HSA Section 832(2) and justified in a Determination and Findings (D&F), pay limitations do not apply (See 5 U.S.C.
-5376).
+(2) Compensation.
+The rate of pay for services rendered by an expert or consultant generally cannot exceed the daily equivalent of the maximum rate payable for a GS-15, Step 10 (excluding locality pay or any other additional pay) position under 5 U.S.C.
+3109 for PSCs authorized under the above referenced statutes.
+If the services are necessary due to an urgent homeland security need, under 6 U.S.C.
+391(b)(2) and 6 U.S.C.
+392 pay limitations do not apply (See 5 U.S.C.
+5332).
+However, price reasonableness must be documented.